SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Company.rst

    -- Richard Stallman

-We firmly believe in **free and open source software**.
+We firmly believe in **free and open-source software**.
 Open source gives you the freedom to use, modify, improve and re-distribute your product at your discretion.
 Time and again, open source has proven to be a viable, and often superior, alternative to commercial closed source software.
 Open source guarantees that the software you use will be independent and given that it is backed by